Protect Against SQL Attack Assertion

 The assertion does not search for any of the listed commands.

 Detect and block any request message containing the default stored procedures included with SQLServer 2000.

-The assertion searches for EXEC and EXECUTE procedures when MS SQL Server is enabled.
+The assertion searches for EXEC procedure when MS SQL Server is enabled.

 Detect SQL Server 2000 Master database default table names in request messages.